mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 Use this option when you have a .wav file that you want to upload and get a single response back.
 You won't get real-time speech results back, but it works well when you want to do quick, bulk processing of a large collection of audio files.

-#### WebSockets, using a .NET/Android/iOS client library

-If you need real-time processing of audio, when using a microphone that's embedded in software with a .NET app, Android app, or iOS app, this is the right choice for you.
-An important designation here is that you need to use this in conjunction with the SDKs/libraries provided by Microsoft.
-It's also important to note that these are intended for client-side applications, not a server-side process that will have a long life span.

-#### WebSockets, using a .NET service library

-When you need a long-running server-side process to interact in real-time with the STT in a .NET app, use these endpoints.
-You'll also need to use the .NET SDK built for this purpose.

 #### WebSockets with support for the Speech Protocol/JavaScript WebSocket API

 The last option is to interact with the STT using a specific protocol called the Speech Protocol.
 This also has it's own SDK and API you need to adhere to when using these endpoints.
+There is a JavaScript and C# version of the SDK.

 > **The Speech Protocol**
 >
-> I consider the first three options a legacy way of interacting with the STT.
-The 4th option (Speech Protocol) is the new and recommended way of interfacing with the STT.
-Eventually the first 3 options will be deprecated and the Speech Protocol will be *the* way to interact.
+> The Speech Protocol is the recommended way of interfacing with the STT.
 >
-> Right now, support for the new Speech Protocol is limited to a JavaScript SDK, but if you need a C# version, you can roll your own.
+> Support for the Speech Protocol is limited to a JavaScript and C# SDK.
 To learn more about the protocol, check out the official [protocol documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol).
+If you need an alternate implementation, the documentation for the Speech Protocol explains how it works, so you can roll your own.

 > **Rolling your Own Speech Protocol Client**
 >
 > Don't do this, and I speak from experience.
 I've done it.
-It's not easy, the documentation isn't great, and unless you have a lot of experience writing web socket protocol code in C#, this can be really time consuming and difficult.
+It's not easy, the documentation isn't great, and unless you have a lot of experience writing asynchronous web socket protocol code in C#, this can be really time consuming and difficult.
 I lost a month of my life to this.
 The end result was pretty cool.
-I didn't have an option of waiting for Microsoft's team to implement the C# SDK, but you probably will.
+I did it because the C# SDK wasn't available yet, and I didn't have an option of waiting for Microsoft's team to implement it.

 #### Subscription Key and Endpoint URL